Achill Island: Rail

 Achill railway station, still on the mainland and not on the island, was opened by the Midland Great Western Railway on 13 May 1895, the terminus of its line from Westport via Newport and Mulranny.
 The station, and the line, were closed by the Great Southern Railways on 1 October 1937.
 The Great Western Greenway, created during 2010 and 2011, follows the line's route and has proved to be very successful in attracting visitors to Achill and the surrounding areas.

-Bus
+Road

+The R319 road is the main road onto the island.

-Bus Éireann's route 450 operates several times daily to Westport and Louisburgh from the island's scattered villages.
+Bus Éireann's route 450 operates several times daily to Westport and Louisburgh from the island.
 Bus Éireann also provides transport for the area's secondary school children.

-Taxi

-There are several taxicab and hackney carriage services on the island.

-Cuisine

-Achill Island has several bars, cafes and restaurants.
-The island's Atlantic location means that seafood, including lobster, mussels, salmon, trout and winkles, are common meals.
-With a large sheep and cow populations, lamb and beef are popular on the island too.

 Sport

 Achill has a Gaelic football club which competes in the junior championship and division 1E of the Mayo League.
 There are also Achill Rovers which play in the Mayo Association Football League.

 There is a 9-hole links golf course on the island.
 Outdoor activities can be done through Achill Outdoor Education Centre.
 Achill Island's rugged landscape and the surrounding ocean offers multiple locations for outdoor adventure activities, like surfing, kite-surfing and sea kayaking.
 Fishing and watersports are also common.
-Sailing regattas featuring a local vessel type, the Achill Yawl, have been popular since the 19th century, though most present-day yawls, unlike their traditional working boat ancestors, have been structurally modified to promote greater speed under sail.
-The island's waters and underwater sites are occasionally visited by scuba divers, though Achill's unpredictable weather generally has precluded a commercially successful recreational diving industry.
+Sailing regattas featuring a local vessel type, the Achill Yawl, have been run since the 19th century.